2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 Finally, there's the ***Nostr Wallet Connect*** app on Umbrel, which enables native Lightning payments in Nostr.
 In concrete terms, you can link your future Lightning node to your Nostr customers to send micro-payments, called "*zaps*", to reward content or interact in a monetized way, without needing to go through a third-party service.
 These payments are sent directly from your personal node via your channels.

-To find out how to use all these applications, I recommend you take a look at this complete tutorial :
+To find out how to use all these applications, I recommend you take a look at this complete tutorial:

 https://planb.network/tutorials/node/others/umbrel-nostr-7ae147e8-f5cd-46e1-861b-17c2ea1e08fd